REFERENCE FORWARD MODEL

 It subsequently developed into a general purpose code suitable for a

 variety of different

 The main algorithm description is in the 2017 paper listed below under

-The original code was written in FORTRAN77 and this will continue to be
+The original code was written in FORTRAN77 but in 2018

 RFM maintenance and development is currently supported by the

 I'll consider adding other features that people would find useful, including

 combinations of features which are currently not allowed.
 Just let me know,